ycremar/TrackingSystem/README.md

 heroku git:remote -a $YOUR_HEROKU_APP_NAME
 ```

-To use email functions, like password reset.
-A Config Var named 'SENDGRID_API_KEY' is needed in settings of Heroku App.
+To use email functions, like password reset, a Config Var named 'SENDGRID_API_KEY' is needed in settings of Heroku App.
 You can fetch this key in SendGrid Official Site.
 For more information, read the article [Setup API Key Environment Variable](https://devcenter.heroku.com/articles/sendgrid#setup-api-key-environment-variable) and article [Obtain an API Key](https://devcenter.heroku.com/articles/sendgrid#obtaining-an-api-key).

 2. Deploy App